department-of-veterans-affairs/vagov-content/pages/education/compare-education-benefits.md

 title: Compare VA Education Benefits
 heading: Compare VA education benefits
 display_title: Compare education benefits
-description: Compare VA education benefits for Veterans, service members, and members of the National Guard and Reserve to decide which program may be right for you.
-Review our comparison tables for the GI Bill and other VA education benefit programs.
+description: Compare VA education benefits  to decide which program may be right for you.
+Review our comparison tables for the GI Bill and other VA education benefit programs for Veterans, service members, and members of the National Guard and Reserve.
 keywords: compare va education benefits, gi bill comparison
 concurrence: incomplete
 spoke: More Resources